 When Pabitra Dash came to the United States from Nepal in 2010, she turned to the beauty care industry for work and became a nail technician.
 But over the course of her eight-year career, she went on to suffer seven miscarriages.

 Dash later found out that prolonged exposure to the chemicals in nail salon products could negatively affect a woman’s reproductive health — information that her doctor failed to relay.
 It was not until she left the beauty care industry that she was able to carry a child to term.

 Cal State Fullerton student Melanie Nguyen highlighted Dash’s story as part of her project for Asian American Journalists Association’s VOICES program — a 10-week fellowship offered to student journalists that includes the completion of a long-form journalistic project.
-Nguyen was one of four California State University students selected for the program.
+Nguyen, who is graduating in May, was one of four California State University students selected for the program.